 Should you choose to vote by post, you should take into account the possible delay in postage (receipt and return) of your ballot paper, as any ballot papers received after the close of poll will NOT be counted.

-The Electoral Register and Open Register - who can access them?
+The Electoral Register and Open Register

 The Electoral Registration Officer keeps two registers - the electoral register and the open register (also known as the edited register).